These days more and more people try to find products that are made with sustainable materials.

 This way it won’t affect your coffee’s taste.
 It’s also a wise move to boil it every once in a while in order to maintain its good performance.

-After all, it’s the filter that keeps all the sediment away from your cup and also makes the well-balanced coffee taste possible.
+After all, it’s the filter that keeps all the coffee sediment away from your cup and also makes the well-balanced coffee taste possible.

 Another thing to keep in mind is the fact that you have to refill your butane burner with fuel.